The minimum legal age to work in Washington State is 14 years old.

 - Proof of the minor’s age on file.

-You must get permission from a superior court judge in the county where the child lives.
+Employers must get authorization from a superior court judge in the county where the minor lives.
 Check with the appropriate court regarding its procedures and filing fees.
-To file with the court, submit the following forms along with any court-required fees:

-Once you have a signed permission from the court, send a copy of it with a completed Parent/School Authorization Form to:
+Once you have signed permission from the superior court, send a copy of it with a completed Parent/School Authorization Form and proof of age to:

 Washington State Department of Labor & Industries